 Auld Lang Syne

 Four short years ago, I started the Evolving Man Project.
-To my delight and surprised, it’s grown tremendously since I published my first ever blog post.
+To my delight and surprise, it’s grown tremendously since I published my first ever blog post.
 The year two thousand and nineteen has been our best year.
 I look forward to what the new year and decade will bring us.
 As I reflect on the dawn of a new decade, I think about my ups and downs during this previous decade.
 The headline photo was from NYE a decade ago.
 The next pic is one from a recent vacay.
 In ten years, I’ve added some grown man weight and a full bread, I still look good…lol! (#TenYearChallenge) I know a lot has changed in those ten years.

 During this past decade, I have obtained my master’s, moved to a new city (A-T-L Shorty!), brought a house (serious adulting), turned 30 (got my grown man on), became a pack leader to two vicious beasts and changed careers.
 I married a beautiful and engagingly intelligent woman.
 I’ve marched and organized in the streets for economic and social justice (#BlackLivesMatter and #OccupyWallStreet).
 I learned how to be a raft guide, and helped my fellow veterans heal through nature.
 I joined a union and even became a leader within it (#SolidarityForever).
 Finally, I achieved the goal of being a published author.
 I’ve been blessed by all accounts.
 I’m lucky to be in this position.
 Unfortunately, many people won’t see this new decade.
 But with a bit of luck, I’ll have a few more decades ahead of me.